 - 1. The local board of education must maintain a description of the course curriculum, which is based on the College Board, the International Baccalaureate (IB) framework, or the Cambridge framework.
 These frameworks very clearly show how the AP, IB, and Cambridge advanced course content, teaching strategies, pacing skills, and assessments differ from the courses more typical for students at that grade level. - 2.
 The total class size specified by the SBOE is 21 at the high school level. - 3.
 In order to count the gifted students in grades 9-12 in AP, IB, and/or Cambridge courses at the gifted FTE weight, the teacher must have the following qualifications: - i.
-Advanced Placement (AP) Courses:

-- a.
-Content teacher with appropriate content-area GaPSC-approved certification AND one of the following: - The teacher has a current GaPSC-issued gifted endorsement/certification OR - The teacher has completed the appropriate Advanced Placement Summer Institute (APSI) training endorsed by the College Board for that specific AP course and has completed a 10-hour clock gifted professional development course in nature and needs of gifted learners and curriculum differentiation for gifted learners - ii.
+Advanced Placement (AP) Courses: - a.
+Content teacher with appropriate content-area GaPSC-approved certification AND one of the following: - The teacher has a current GaPSC-issued gifted endorsement/certification or is actively enrolled/participating in a gifted endorsement program OR - The teacher has completed the appropriate Advanced Placement Summer Institute (APSI) training endorsed by the College Board for that specific AP course and has completed a 10- hour gifted professional development course in nature and needs of gifted learners and curriculum differentiation for gifted learners. - ii.
 International Baccalaureate (IB) Diploma Courses or Cambridge high school courses: - a.
-Content teacher with appropriate content-area GaPSC-approved certification AND one of the following: - The teacher has a current GaPSC-issued gifted endorsement certification OR - The teacher has completed the appropriate training endorsed by IB for that specific IB course or by Cambridge for that specific Cambridge course and has completed a 10-hour clock gifted professional development course in nature and needs of gifted learners and curriculum differentiation for gifted learners.
+Content teacher with appropriate content-area GaPSC-approved certification AND one of the following: - The teacher has a current GaPSC-issued gifted endorsement certification or is actively enrolled/participating in a gifted endorsement program OR - The teacher has completed the appropriate training endorsed by IB for that specific IB course or by Cambridge for that specific Cambridge course and has completed a 10hour gifted professional development course in nature and needs of gifted learners and curriculum differentiation for gifted learners.